HarperDB/documentation/docs/administration/harperdb-studio/instances.md

 Instance deletion has two different behaviors depending on the instance type.

 * **HarperDB Cloud Instance** This instance will be permanently deleted, including all data.
 This process is irreversible and cannot be undone.
-* **User-Installed Instance** The instance will be removed from the HarperDB Studio only.
+* **Enterprise Instance** The instance will be removed from the HarperDB Studio only.
 This does not uninstall HarperDB from your system and your data will remain intact.

 An instance can be deleted as follows: